-Lucas Frye is a third-year at the University of Virginia where he majors in Environmental Chemistry and minors in Government.
-As an undergraduate researcher, he studies synthetic organometallic chemistry with a focus on rhodium complex catalysis.
+Lucas Frye is a fourth-year at the University of Virginia where he majors in Chemistry and minors in Government.
+As an undergraduate researcher, he studies synthetic organometallic chemistry with a focus on rhodium catalyzed cross-coupling.
 Upon graduating, he plans to pursue a doctoral degree in Chemistry.
 While at Virginia, Lucas has been an active member of Alpha Chi Sigma, the professional chemistry fraternity, conducting chemistry demonstrations to spread interest in the sciences among grade-school students in the Charlottesville area.
-He is also the Vice President of Amuse Bouche, U.Va's long-form improv troupe, which works tirelessly to bring improvisational comedy to the masses.
+He is also the President of Amuse Bouche, U.Va's long-form improv troupe, which works tirelessly to bring improvisational comedy to the masses.

 Shelby Toles is a senior at Baylor University in Waco, TX, and is majoring in International Relations with a focus in global environmental policy and minoring in German.
 She is interested in how climate change will impact the geopolitical landscape in the coming decades.
 Additionally, Shelby is interested in the role the United Nations plays in combatting climate change on a global scale, along with the role science plays in environmental foreign policy making.
 One of her involvements during school is being a member of Baylor’s Model United Nations traveling team.
 Shelby has become more interested in global climate issues since attending COP 24 in Katowice, Poland.
 When she graduates, Shelby hopes to continue working within environmental policy on a federal or global scale.
 In her spare time, Shelby enjoys doing pottery and most outdoor activities.